Felaxus/nightscout_hue/README.rst

 .. topic:: START_TIME

     This is basically from when the light starts, what do I mean by this.
-Well basically you will have
+Well basically you will have a start time and an end_time, basically it will start transmitting light at start time and after end_time it will turn lights off until start_time.
+An example would be `8:00`, making start time 8 AM